Tubular Bells: 2009 reissue

+2023 reissue

+A 50th anniversary edition of the album was released on 26 May 2023 on CD and half-speed mastered 2LP.
+It features a new master of the original album along with additional previously released tracks including the 2012 Olympics recording, the Tubular Beats recording with York, "Tubular X" (from The X-Files), and one new 8-minute track, the "Introduction to Tubular Bells 4" which was recorded by Oldfield as a demo in 2017.
+Oldfield's record label has indicated that after recording the 8-minute demo he decided not to go forward with the Tubular Bells 4 project, and that this "may well be the last piece ever to be recorded by Oldfield".
+A Blu-ray audio version was also being produced which includes new Dolby Atmos and stereo mixes by David Kosten as well as Oldfield's 2009 5.1 mix and the 1975 quadrophonic mix by Phil Newell.

 Live performances

 Queen Elizabeth Hall, 1973

 After recording Tubular Bells, Oldfield felt he had "got it out of his system" and was reluctant to do any promotional engagements.
 However, Branson and Draper felt a live performance of the work was the best way to present it to journalists and the public, and organised a concert at London's Queen Elizabeth Hall on 25 June 1973.
 Oldfield was convinced that the music would not come off well in a live setting, and despite several well-known and accomplished musicians agreeing to the one-off show, refused to do it.
 Desperate to prevent Oldfield pulling out, Branson offered to give Oldfield his Bentley car, which he had bought from George Harrison and knew Oldfield liked, if he went through with the gig.
 Oldfield agreed, and following rehearsals at Shepperton film studios, Oldfield still had reservations about the performance until Mick Taylor of The Rolling Stones brought frontman Mick Jagger backstage to meet Oldfield, whose support gave Oldfield the confidence to "at least walk on stage."
-The concert went ahead and was well received, leaving Oldfied "stunned".
+The concert went ahead and was well received, leaving Oldfield "stunned".

-The concert featured members of Henry Cow and musicians associated with the Canterbury Scene, as well as Mick Taylor of the Rolling Stones.
+The concert featured members of Henry Cow and musicians associated with the Canterbury scene, as well as Mick Taylor of the Rolling Stones.
 Steve Winwood and Robert Wyatt were also due to take part, but Winwood pulled out as he was unable to find time to attend the rehearsals, and Wyatt was recovering from the recent accident that had left him paralysed.